Sourtoast/TheDesktop/README.md

 This heavily rely on transparency so you need to install some kind of compositor.
 I used it with compton and it works fine.
 For others you need to find out by yourself.

 #### Weather
-Because I don't have bought accuweather api package you need to make your own api key and configure it.
+Because I do not own a purchased accuweather api package you need to make your own api key and configure it.
 Configuration file is inside config.js file (on release it's $application_directory/resources/app/config.js)
 To obtain api key you need to make an account at https://developer.accuweather.com and create your own app.